YegorChevardin/game-score-desk/Readme.md

 To deploy the project locally, follow these steps:

+1. Install and start-up Docker on your machine.
-1. Clone the git repository.
+2. Clone the git repository.
-2. Navigate to the project directory.
+3. Navigate to the project directory.
-3. Run the following command:
+4. Run the following command:
    ```
    docker-compose up
    ```
-   This command will start the necessary services defined in the docker-compose file and start game board on your local machine at port `8080`.
+   This command will start the necessary services defined in the docker-compose file and start game board localy at port `8080`.

 ### Production